zakariyams/Tower-Defence-Game_forked/README.md

 This section is empty for now.
 More information will be provided throughout the developement process.
 For futher information please review the "Rough compilation and running instructions# section.

+# Unit testing

+The easiest way to run unit test is by using the testrunner in Unity, select the tests you want to run and the testrunner will run all the tests for you as well as providing code coverage.
+It is also possible to run the tests from the command line like this:
+Unity.exe -runTests -batchmode -projectpath path/to/my/project -testResults /test/results.xml -testplatform playmode -enableCodeCoverage -coverageResultsPath /coverage/results -coverageHistoryPath /coverage/history
+This will generate files presenting the results of the unit tests that was run as well as providing code coverage
+For more information please read the official unity documentation: https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/reference-command-line.html